ulaari/ulaar/src/content/blog/2014/04/14/the-two-jeans-ten-shirts-man.md

 As he surveyed the motley collection, he looked most fondly at his two pairs of jeans.
 Does a man need more than two pairs of jeans, he wondered?
 Maybe a few tee-shirts.
 How many?

 An idea formed in his head.
 He’d rotate the two pairs of jeans every alternate week.
 Five workdays for two weeks meant he needed ten shirts (or tee shirts) for the ten days.
 He had stopped wearing formal shirts so the ten would have to come from his tee shirt collection.
 He quickly picked his best ten tees (some with collars also thrown in) and created a pile of workday wear.
-Everything else (sans his DriFit tees and a few formals) were moved to the shelf earmarked for’giving away to Goonj.
+Everything else (sans his DriFit tees and a few formals) were moved to the shelf earmarked for ’giving away to Goonj'.

 He smiled with satisfaction.